freewheel/eslint-plugin-modulajs/README.md

 ### `gettext-params` <sub>Possible Errors</sub>

+Note: please ignore this if you are not using `gettext` as I18n solution, [in future we might move this as a separated rule](https://github.com/freewheel/eslint-plugin-modulajs/issues/3).

 This rule validates that the proper arguments are provided to the `gettext` family functions.

 Please go to this link [gettext-params](docs/rules/gettext-params.md) for more details.